Moravian Historical Society: Events

 The Moravian Historical Society offers a variety of events for all ages and interest levels.
-Historic Nazareth Walking Tours meet at the Whitefield House every second Saturday at 4 p.m., and feature a tour guide in historic Moravian dress.
+Historic Nazareth Walking Tours meet at the Whitefield House every second Saturday, and feature a tour guide in historic Moravian dress.
 The museum's Free Summer Sundays offer families a free museum tour as well as historic youth crafts and games.
 Monthly lecture and music programs allows visitors to explore Moravian and local history through lectures, music, screenings, and various family activities.

 For children, the Moravian Historical Society holds an annual Hands-On History summer camp.
 The week-long camp allows campers to be immersed in history as they engaged in nature, archaeology, and art-based activities inspired by objects from our world-renowned collection.
 The Moravian Historical Society also holds an annual Arts & Crafts Festival featuring more than 100 craft vendors as well as food and free kids’ activities.

 The Moravian Historical Society hosts the annual Share the Heritage Auction and Dinner to raise funds that support for its mission and its many activities and events.

-Annual Meeting, Lecture, and Reception
+Annual meeting, lecture, and reception

-Since 1858, the Moravian Historical Society has hosted an Annual Meeting, Lecture, and Reception to present the state of the Society and to give a lecture on an aspect of Moravian history.
+Since 1858, the Moravian Historical Society has hosted an annual meeting, lecture, and reception to present the state of the society and to give a lecture on an aspect of Moravian history.
 Each year features a keynote speaker, as follows: